mosip/documentation/docs/country-implementation.md

 2. Rate of enrollment desired.
 3. Rate of authentication expected.
 4. [Languages](module-configuration.md#languages).
-5. Customsiation and procurement of components as given [here](reference-implementations.md).
+5. Customisation and procurement of components as given [here](reference-implementations.md).
 5. [ID schema](id-schema.md) (as prescribed by the country's regulatory authority).
 6. Hardware requirements estimate.
     * [Server side](server-hardware-requirements.md)